This Edible Cookie Dough made with no eggs and heat-treated flour is safe and perfect for anytime the cookie dough craving hits!

 Ingredients

-- ⅓ cup salted butter, softened
+- ⅓ cup salted butter softened

-- ⅓ cup granulated white sugar
+- ⅓ cup white sugar

-- ⅓ cup light brown sugar, packed
+- ⅓ cup brown sugar packed

 - 1 teaspoon vanilla extract

-- 3 tablespoons whipping cream
+- 3 tablespoons heavy cream

-- 1 pinch salt
+- ⅛ teaspoon salt

-- 1 cup all-purpose flour* (instructions for heat-treating below)
+- 1 cup all-purpose flour * (instructions for heat-treating below)

-- ¼ teaspoon baking soda* (optional, see recipe notes)
+- ¼ teaspoon baking soda * (optional, see recipe notes)

-- ⅓ cup miniature chocolate chips
+- ⅓ cup miniature chocolate chips (or regular-size)

 Instructions